 Many B2B sales teams make the mistake of overestimating the readiness of their inbound sales leads.
 But the reality is, just because someone fills out an inquiry form on your website or calls your 800 number doesn’t mean they are immediately going to be ready to buy.
 Inbound sales leads still need to be pre-qualified, just any other sales opportunity.
 Even though the customer made the first move by contacting you, someone at your company still needs to do the work of asking upfront qualifying questions to find out whether or not the prospect is a good fit.

-Don’t assume that every inbound sales lead is really a “good” lead – because if you just pass on all of your leads to the sales team without any pre-qualifying work, you’re going to overwhelm your sales people with too many poor quality leads – resulting in fewer sales overall.
-Or if you assume that every inbound sales lead is ready to buy, you run the risk of driving away the customer by switching to quickly to “sales mode” – instead of nurturing the lead and building trust.
+Don’t assume that every inbound sales lead is really a “good” lead – because if you just pass on all of your leads to the sales team without any pre-qualifying work, you’re going to overwhelm your salespeople with too many poor quality leads – resulting in fewer sales overall.
+Or if you assume that every inbound sales lead is ready to buy, you run the risk of driving away from the customer by switching too quickly to “sales mode” – instead of nurturing the lead and building trust.

 The Truth About Inbound Lead Generation